Availability & SLA

 - Public status

-- Live incident state is published in the footer status link and emailed to addresses subscribed to status updates.
+- Active incident state is published on the status page linked from the footer and emailed to addresses subscribed to status updates.

 - In your trace